-Global Upside assist you to expand your business in Russia providing talent acquisition, human resources, accounting, payroll, tax, incorporation, and professional employer organization (PEO)/employer of record (EOR) services.
-Our comprehensive offerings create an end-to-end solution to help you establish your business and optimize your operations, all while maintaining compliance with Russian laws and regulations.
+Global Upside helps businesses expand into Russia by providing talent acquisition, human resources, accounting, payroll, tax, incorporation, and professional employer organization (PEO)/employer of record (EOR) services.
+Our comprehensive offerings create an end-to-end solution that helps you establish your business and optimize your operations, all while maintaining compliance with Russian laws and regulations.

 The hiring and incorporation processes in Russia are often complex, time-consuming, and involve numerous legal and compliance challenges.
-Global Upside simplifies this process and lifts the compliance burden for your business.
+Global Upside simplifies these processes and lifts the compliance burden from your business.
 Our teams have the experience and expertise required to help you establish a legal entity in Russia.
 We also offer PEO/EOR solutions to companies interested in hiring employees quickly, without setting up a legal entity in the country.

 Russia is located in Eastern Europe and extends through Northern Asia.
 It is the largest country in the world, covering over 12% of the Earth’s occupied land area.
 Russia spans 11 time zones and shares borders with 16 sovereign nations.
 The population of Russia is 146.7 million, and due to its profitable legislature and revenue system, Russia has been an attractive location for foreign companies.

 Increased political stability and higher domestic consumption beginning in the 21st century have led to economic growth in Russia.
-The conditions for opening a legal establishment as a foreign investor is almost the same as a local investor.
+The requirements for opening a legal establishment as a foreign investor are nearly the same as a local investor.
 Nevertheless, all legalities must be taken care of prior to setting up an establishment.

-A representative or branch office is not a legal entity, yet it is a legal part of the overseas legal body.
-Thus, it is the head office that bears all the responsibilities, obligations, and actions of this setup.
+A representative or branch office is a physical establishment of a company that is separated from the organization’s main locations but is not classified as its own legal entity.
+Consequently, it is the head office that bears all the responsibilities, obligations, and actions of this setup.

 A sole trader is the easiest form of setup.
-There are no minimum requirements for the share capital and administration arrangement to function.
+There are no minimum requirements for share capital.
 Sole traders are not considered to be legal entities but can be registered for all taxation purposes.
 All profits and liabilities will be taken care of by the owner themselves.

-A limited liability company is known for its incorporation needs.
-It is one of the most common forms of entity.
-The number of shareholders can range from 1 to 50 and the least amount of share capital required is ₽10,000.
+Limited liability company setups are extremely common.
+In this form of legal entity, the number of shareholders can range from 1 to 50.
+The minimum share capital required is ₽10,000.
 It is mandatory to pay half the amount during the incorporation and the remaining half can be paid within a span of one year.

 The minimum time required for registering a firm in Russia is roughly two weeks.

-Employees need to sign an employment contract with their employer within the first 3 days of joining the organization.
-If the employer does not provide an employment contract within the stipulated time frame, it can be deemed as a breach of legislation.
+Employees need to sign the contract with the organizations within the first 3 days of joining the work.
+However, if the employer does not provide an employment contract within the stipulated time frame, this calls for a breach of legislation.

 The employment bond needs to mention the below details:

-The income tax rate is 20%.
+The corporate tax rate in Russia is 20%.
 18% goes to the regional establishments and 2% goes to the Russian government.

 The standard VAT rate is 20%.
 There is a reduced rate of 10% for certain products and services.